 Heartworm disease in cats can lead to feline illness and even sudden death.
 Learn more about cat heartworm prevention.

 Is A Heartworm Test Necessary Every Year?

-Protect Your Pet – Prevent Diseases from Fleas, Ticks and Mosquitoes
+Protect Your Dog or Cat from Fleas, Ticks and Mosquitoes

-Don't let fleas, ticks and mosquitoes harm your cat or dog.
-These tips from our pharmacy team will help to stop these pests from making your pet sick.
+How can I protect my dog or cat from fleas, ticks and mosquitoes?
+Discover helpful tips from our pharmacy team to help stop these pests from making your pet sick.

 What to Expect With a New Puppy: Preventatives and Vaccines for Puppies

 What shots do puppies need?
 What puppy worming schedule should I follow?
 What about flea and tick prevention for puppies?
 Dr. Greer offers her advice.

 Written by: Marty Greer, DVM